-TONYC Jokers are typically scheduled to work with 1 Forum Theatre Troupe or Theatre of the Oppressed Residency) each season, with each project meeting weekly for 10-12 weeks, in collaboration with a co-joker.
-Weekly rehearsals are 1.5-2 hours with 8-14 actors at a partner organization’s space, and culminate in two public Forum performances.
-Jokers are expected to plan with their co-joker, support the TONYC office in preparing for the performances, attend monthly company facilitation practice sessions (aka “Joker Workouts), and participate in occasional program meetings and public events.
+TONYC Jokers are typically scheduled to work with 1-2 projects (Forum Theatre Troupe or Theatre of the Oppressed Residency) each season, with each project meeting weekly for 10-12 weeks, in collaboration with a co-joker.
+Jokers are expected to plan with their co-joker, attend monthly company facilitation practice sessions (aka “Joker Workouts), and participate in occasional program meetings and public events.

 We are looking for experienced facilitators who have used Theatre of the Oppressed.
 Ideal experience and skills include:

 • A facilitation practice

-• Engagement with undoing systems of oppression in one's profession or community
+• Engagement with undoing systems of oppression in one's profession and/or community

 • Familiarity with event/performance production